 - Glutinous rice flour - a type of flour made from sweet rice known as "mochigome" in Japanese.
 For best results, I recommend using shiratamako (coarse type).
 Mochiko (fine type) also works, but the texture is not as soft.
 Mochiko is cheaper and more accessible so feel free to use it.

-Mitarashi is characterised by its unique sweet soy sauce glaze.
+Mitarashi is characterized by its unique sweet soy sauce glaze.
 For my recipe you will need:

 - Cornstarch - to thicken the sauce and make it glossy.